Caring for someone with a health condition, injury or illness

 Supported living payment

 Supported Living Payment is a payment if you’re caring for someone full time who’d otherwise need hospital-level or residential care.
-This person can’t be your spouse or partner.
+This person cannot be your spouse or partner.

 Carer support subsidy